neam/webapp-xul-wrapper/README.md

      "$CALLDIR/app-bin" "$CALLDIR/../Resources/application.ini" -P -jsconsole

 ### Debugging your webapp
 This is best done in some other browser, since the browser-view included in the app doesn't offer much development aid.
+While the standalone app is running, you can access the bundled webapp on (http://localhost:57187)[http://localhost:57187].

 ### Debugging the build process
 Add `set -x` near the top of config.sh before building to see everything that the build process does.